Professional Reviews

 Yes — CloudVPN has an iOS app and an Android app, but the Android app is not available on Google Play (so you need to manually install it using an .apk file, which is inconvenient).
 I don’t like CloudVPN’s mobile apps because they’re glitchy, bare-bones, and have many typos.

-If you need a really good iOS and Android VPN, I recommend ExpressVPN — its Android app is on the app store, both its iOS and Android apps work very well, and you get high-end security features.
+If you need a really good iOS and Android VPN, I recommend ExpressVPN — both its iOS and Android apps work very well, and you get high-end security features.

 Is CloudVPN good for torrenting?